LucasOFonseca/LucasOFonseca/README.md

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=LucasOFonseca&show_icons=true&theme=radical)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LucasOFonseca&layout=compact&show_icons=true&theme=radical)

+- Hey!
+My name is Lucas Fonseca, I'm Information Systems academic at the State University of Goias (in Portuguese: Universidade Estadual de Goiás).

+- My passion is to learn, I always seek to improve what I know and discover something new to learn.
+I am looking for opportunities to collaborate with web projects.
+I have average experience in Html, CSS and Javascript and I'm also studying NodeJs.

+- I hope to be useful in your project!
 <!---
 LucasOFonseca/LucasOFonseca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.